 For instance, with a 2-in-1 computer, you can switch between laptop and tablet modes depending on your activity at the time.
 Tablet mode is great for presenting your work and ideas.
 It’s easy and hassle-free to sit side by side with your clients and show them your design on the device.

-The best all-rounder of our choice is Apple MacBook Pro.
+If you are using Apple devices, your choice might be a MacBook Pro.
 As sleek, lightweight and powerful as ever, no wonder this laptop has always remained in the creative professionals’ favor.
-It features a larger screen with high resolution, amazing speakers and better keyboard to boot.
+It features a larger screen with high resolution, amazing speakers and a better keyboard to boot.
 You can’t go wrong with this one whether you are a designer or content creator.

 If you prefer Windows machines, then why don’t choose the laptop made by the company that developed the Windows themselves?
-Surface Laptop 3 is the perfect fit for both newcomer and advanced graphic designers alike.
+Acer Predator Helios 300 is the perfect fit for both newcomer and advanced graphic designers alike.
 This latest high-end laptop offers you the full Windows 10 experience with all the top-of-the-line hardware.

 The best laptops for graphic design are more than just raw power.
 As you can see, they also require a high-quality display, thin, light body and long-lasting battery life.
 We hope that after reading this guide, you have all the knowledge you need.
 If you have made your choice, let us know in the comment which laptop is it and why you choose this laptop.